Adopted Five-Year Maximum Sewer Service Charge Rate Increases for Fiscal Years 2025/26-2029/30

 Why is Delta Diablo Proposing Rate Increases?

-Proposed Five-Year Maximum Sewer Service Charge Increases for FY25/26-FY29/30
+Adopted Five-Year Maximum Sewer Service Charge Increases for FY25/26-FY29/30

 Delta Diablo is committed to fair and reasonable rates.
 As a not-for-profit public agency, state law only allows the District to recover costs necessary to operate and maintain our system and ensure that it is stable and safe for the future.
 SSCs are required to prioritize sustained capital investment to maintain the integrity of our aging infrastructure while ensuring sufficient funding to meet progressive increases in operating costs and associated regulatory compliance obligations.